Nano1337/mlnotes/ML Fundamentals/Optimization and Optimizers.md

 ## First Order Methods:
 - Improve convergence by normalizing the mean of the derivatives
+- Note for diagrams:
+	- we see oscillations bc gradient points in direction orthogonal to loss trace
 ### Momentum
 maintains a running average of all gradients until current step.
 The running average:
 - Gets longer in directions where the gradient retains the same sign